 [b] Tool must be austenitized at a high enough temperature to dissolve the vanadium carbide;

 [c] Toughness is achieved via grain refinement.

 Carbide Influence

-Carbides contribute to strengthening of tool steels in two different ways:
+Carbides contribute to the strengthening of tool steels in two different ways:

-- Carbides provide resistance to (abrasive) wear given that alloy carbides are significant harder than the matrix material;
+- Carbides provide resistance to (abrasive) wear given that alloy carbides are significantly harder than the matrix material;

 - Carbides contribute to higher yield strengths by impeding the mobility of matrix dislocations.

-Diffusion of substitutionally dissolved elements is temperature dependent.
+The diffusion of substitutionally dissolved elements is temperature-dependent.
 At temperatures above approximately 500°C (930°F), which is lower than the typical tempering temperatures for most tool steels, the diffusion of alloying elements becomes significant, and they will start to develop carbides .
 The effect of precipitation of alloy-carbides is evident, especially in high-speed steels, where precipitation of fine and ultra-fine alloy carbides starting at approximately 550°C (1020°F) is responsible for the secondary hardening effect giving these steels excellent red hardness .

 However, even in alloys that contain a relatively large amount of strong carbide forming elements, MC type carbides do not form below approximately 300°C (570°F) .